-The Matthew is free of charge to visit – you can come on board, look around, climb the steps to the upper decks and have a chat to our knowledgeable guides at any time.
-If you are coming on a trip with us please make sure you arrive 10 minutes before we are due to leave.
+The Matthew is free of charge to visit – you can come aboard, look around, climb the steps to the upper decks, and chat with our knowledgeable guides at any time.
+If you are coming on a trip with us, please make sure you arrive 15 minutes before we are due to leave.
 Find out how to get here.

-Please note that the toilets on board are below deck down some very steep steps.
+Toilets: The toilets on board are below deck, down some very steep steps.
 Visitors may consider using the toilets at M Shed before boarding the ship.

-We are very pleased the the Matthew is now wheelchair acessible!
-You can board The Matthew through the main entrance via a wheelchair-accessible ramp and a 710 mm wide gate in the bulwark (the side of the ship).
-The crew will of course be on hand to help you where needed.
-Read more here.
+The Matthew is wheelchair accessible.
+You can board via a wheelchair-accessible ramp at the main entrance and a 710 mm wide gate in the bulwark (the side of the ship).
+The crew will, of course, be on hand to help you if needed.
+Visit Accessable for more information.

 Our crew are very experienced in working with groups of children and adults with special educational needs or learning disabilities.